White House: Texas hostage-taker had raised no red flags

 She added: “We’re certainly looking back … what occurred to learn every possible lesson we can to prevent attacks like this in the future.”

-British media, including the Guardian, reported Tuesday that Akram was investigated by the domestic intelligence service MI5 as a possible “terrorist threat” in 2020, but the investigation was closed after authorities concluded he posed no threat.
+British media, including the Guardian, reported Tuesday that Akram was investigated by the domestic intelligence service MI5 as a possible “terrorist threat” in 2020, but authorities concluded he posed no danger, and the investigation was closed.

 Britain’s Home Office did not immediately comment on the reports.

-The case illustrated once more the difficulties in identifying potential lone-wolf attackers, even as the U.S. government has made enormous strides in its counterterrorism efforts since 9/11.
+The case illustrated once more the difficulties in identifying potential lone-wolf attackers, despite the U.S. government’s enormous strides in its counterterrorism efforts since 9/11.

 The standoff in Colleyville, a city of about 26,000 people 30 miles (48 kilometers) northwest of Dallas, ended after the last of the hostages ran out of the synagogue and an FBI SWAT team rushed in.
-Akram was killed, but authorities have declined to say who shot him, saying it was still under investigation.
+Akram was killed, though authorities have declined to say who shot him.

 President Joe Biden called the episode an act of terror.